Entwistle v Helliwell (2): The dangers of non-disclosure.

 In March 2025, Michael Chapman and Grace Matthews of the JMW family team, instructing Counsel Deborah Bangay KC and Lydia Newman-Saville of 1 Hare Court, appeared in the Court of Appeal in the case of Entwistle v Helliwell.

-The Court of Appeal handed down Judgment today and Mr Entwistle’s (“H”) appeal has been successful.
-The Court of Appeal have concluded that Ms Helliwell (“W”) failed to properly disclose the true extent of her assets and as a result the Pre-Nuptial Agreement entered into by the parties cannot stand.
+The Court of Appeal handed down Judgment today and Mr Entwistle's ("Husband" or “H”) appeal has been successful.
+The Court of Appeal has concluded that Ms Helliwell ("Wife" or “W”) failed to properly disclose the true extent of her assets and, as a result, the prenuptial agreement entered into by the parties should not stand.

 Background

-For more details on the background to the case read our earlier blog here.
+For more details on the background to the case read our earlier blog.

 The Appeal

-The Court of Appeal examined the timeline of events surrounding the pre-nuptial agreement and scrutinised the course of negotiations and extent of disclosure leading up to the signing of the agreement.
+The Court of Appeal heard submissions on behalf of Mr Helliwell and Ms Entwistle, examined the timeline of events surrounding the prenuptial agreement, and scrutinised the course of negotiations and extent of disclosure leading up to the signing of the agreement.

-In considering the evidence, the Court of Appeal concluded that W had “undoubtedly deliberately” failed to disclose the extent of her £66m fortune and had in fact only revealed 27% of her total assets at the time the pre-nuptial agreement was signed.
+In considering the evidence, the Court of Appeal concluded that W had “undoubtedly and deliberately” failed to disclose the extent of her £66m fortune.
+She had, in fact, only revealed 27% of her total assets at the time the pre-nuptial agreement was signed.
+Not only this, but W had received legal advice before signing the premarital agreement that she should disclose the full extent of her assets, and that a failure to do so could affect the legality of the prenuptial agreement.

-H’s appeal has been successful, and the Court of Appeal have concluded that the pre-nuptial agreement should not be upheld and there must be a reconsideration of H’s financial needs.
+H's appeal has been successful, and the Court of Appeal has concluded that the prenuptial agreement should not be upheld and there must therefore be a reconsideration of H's financial needs.

 Commentary

-The Court of Appeal judgment has given further clarity around disclosure obligations of those considering or a pre-nuptial agreement.
-The judgment is clear that in circumstances where the parties agree to undergo full and frank disclosure of their assets when entering into a pre-nuptial agreement, and record that they are doing so within the agreement, then the parties must provide that full and frank disclosure.
+The Court of Appeal judgment has given further clarity around disclosure obligations of those considering a prenuptial agreement.
+The judgment is clear that in circumstances where the parties agree to undergo full and frank disclosure of their assets when entering into a prenuptial agreement, and record that they are doing so within the agreement, then the parties must provide that full and frank disclosure.

-This guidance is helpful to those contemplating a pre-nup and is a welcome reminder to those already party to an agreement, to review the content and form of their agreement to ensure it is robust, fully complies with disclosure requirements and will not be open to challenge in the event of separation.
+This guidance is helpful to those contemplating a prenup and is a welcome reminder to anyone already party to an agreement to review its content and form to ensure it is robust, fully complies with disclosure requirements and will not be open to challenge in the event of separation.